On Payment Channels in Asynchronous Money Transfer Systems: Chain payments

 We also note that even if the channels of the chain are unidirectional without source close, implementing a chain payment is not intuitive and straightforward in asynchronous networks.
 A possible solution is to adopt the use of \emph{Hash Time-Locked Contracts (HTLCs)}~\cite{decker2015fast,HTLCwiki} which are in use in the Lightning Network for chain payments.
 An HTLC is a special conditioned payment between two users Alice and Bob.
-It asserts that Bob receives the payment if he can present a hash pre-image of a specific value before a timeout, otherwise Alice gets the payment.
-If we equip the asset transfer system with a Hash Time Contract operation (without the timeout component), we can implement chain payments in asynchronous networks based on the unidirectional channels without source close we presented in \Cref{alg:uniPaymentChannelImplementation}.
-We leave as an open research question other possible asynchronous implementations of chain payments for future work.
+An HTLC allows Alice to make a conditioned payment to Bob that includes some timeout $\Delta$ and a hash value $y$.
+Bob can receive the payment if he exposes on-chain a value $x$ whose hash value is $y$ before $\Delta$ elapses.
+We can equip the asset transfer system with a similar Hash Time Contract operation, without the timeout component.
+That is, Bob receives the payment if he exposes $x$ without any timeout assumptions.
+With this, we can implement chain payments in asynchronous networks based on the unidirectional channels without source close we presented in \Cref{alg:uniPaymentChannelImplementation}.
+We leave as open future work to formalize these ideas and explore other possible asynchronous implementations of chain payments.